THMprod/Lemonade/README.md

   What is Lemonade?
   </h1>

-**Lemonade is an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**
+**Lemonade was an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

 It was started after _citra_, a previous Nintendo 3DS emulator, was discontinued.
 The Lemonade Project was created to continue the work of _citra_, fixing its issues and improving its performance and compatibility.